GiovanniStephens/text-preprocessing/README.md

 # text-preprocessing
 This module contains all my preprocessing functions for text data.

+The idea behind this is to make it easy to, from a high level, preprocess lots of text with an easy call to a high-level function that does everything for you.
+It needs to be flexible enough so that you can change what preprocessing you do while not having to rewrite code all the time.

 # Things I would like to include:
 1. Tokenising (Using SpaCy) (done)